Dottie number

 Since $\cos(x) - x$ is decreasing and its derivative is non-zero at $\cos(x) - x = 0$, it only crosses zero at one point.
 This implies that the equation $\cos(x) = x$ has only one real solution.
 It is the single real-valued fixed point of the cosine function and is a nontrivial example of a universal attracting fixed point.
-It is also a transcendental number because of the Lindemann-Weierstrass theorem.
+It is also a transcendental number because of the Lindemann–Weierstrass theorem.
 The generalised case $\cos z = z$ for a complex variable $z$ has infinitely many roots, but unlike the Dottie number, they are not attracting fixed points.

+History

+The constant appeared in publications as early as 1860s.
+Norair Arakelian used lowercase ayb (ա) from the Armenian alphabet to denote the constant.

+The constant name was coined by Samuel R. Kaplan in 2007.
+It originates from a professor of French named Dottie who observed the number by repeatedly pressing the cosine button on her calculator.

+The Dottie number, for which an exact series expansion can be obtained using the Faà di Bruno formula, has interesting connections with the Kepler and Bertrand's circle problems.

+Identities

+The Dottie number appears in the closed form expression of some integrals: